Appdynamics/IOTNodeWrapperForLambda/README.md

 ```
 APPDYNAMICS_ENABLED
 ```
+set value to "true" to enable the agent or "false" to disable the agent

 5. Add the following enivronment/stage variable in lambda

 ```
 APPDYNAMICS_APPKEY
 ```

-set value to "true" to enable the agent or "false" to disable the agent
+set value to the appKey for your installation

 *Note these can be set at environement or stageVariable level.
 The environment Variable takes precedence.